 Fruitland is a tiny city located in the state of Iowa.
 With a population of 933 people and just one neighborhood, Fruitland is the 349th largest community in Iowa.

-Fruitland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fruitland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fruitland is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Fruitland who work in office and administrative support (15.80%), law enforcement and fire fighting (10.76%), and sales jobs (7.56%).

 Also of interest is that Fruitland has more people living here who work in computers and math than 95% of the places in the US.